Picking Laminate Flooring – How Much Can You Afford?

 What Design Works Best?

-• Darker tones with a sheen look rich but they show dirt easily.
+• Darker, glossy tones look elegant but show dirt easily.

-• Textured floors with a grain look better and also hide dust and dirt the best.
+• Textured floors with a grain pattern conceal dust and dirt effectively.

 Check Out the Warranty